Who we are and what we do

 AHURI is a national independent research network with an expert not-for-profit research management company, AHURI Limited, at its centre.

-AHURI receives income from three sources: grants from the Australian and state and territory governments; contributions from our university partners; and contributions from third parties.
-For further information see our current Annual Report.
+AHURI receives income from three sources: grants from the Australian and state and territory governments; contributions from our university partners in the National Housing Research Program; and contributions from third parties through professional services.

 AHURI is purposely structured to support evidence-based policy development.